Hours of Operation

-Cathy’s Boutique & Gifts began as what was supposed to be a “ship’s store” but quickly was redirected to a tourist gift shop and convenient spot for marina tenants to obtain ice and soft drinks.
+Cathy’s Boutique & Gifts began as what was supposed to be a “ship’s store,” but quickly was redirected to a tourist gift shop and convenient spot for marina tenants to obtain ice and soft drinks.
 Within a year, demand for more than just refrigerator magnets and Corpus Christi trinkets caused the gift shop to turn toward a more boutique retail environment.
-Cathy’s Boutique boasts an eclectic inventory of “all things coastal,” offering home décor, wall art, jewelry, fashion accessories, men’s and women’s apparel, and, of course, Corpus Christi souvenirs, although we try to offer items other than the typical ones found at the local souvenir shops across the Harbor Bridge or out on Padre Island.
+Cathy’s Boutique boasts an eclectic inventory of “all things coastal,” offering home décor, wall art, jewelry, fashion accessories, men’s and women’s apparel, and, of course, Corpus Christi souvenirs, although we try to offer items other than the typical ones found at the local souvenir shops across the Harbor Bridge or on Padre Island.

 Nell Betty II our 38’ sailing yacht is available for captain charters from two to eight hours, as well as over-night charters.
 There is nothing as relaxing as a sailboat cruise in the warmth of the afternoon sun, or at sunrise or sunset.
 The gentle caress of the waves lapping against the hull, the scent of sea air, and the serenade of the sea gulls is unmatched.
 Sharing that with your significant other, family or friends is a memorable experience.
 We offer these cruises as public or private, with a maximum of six passengers.